 At each appointment, you and your child will meet with the following medical professionals to discuss and review your child's healthcare plan:

-More than 25 years of research has given the cystic fibrosis specialists at Riley at IU Health a better understanding of germs in CF, how germs are spread and the relationship between germs and lung health in CF.
+More than 25 years of research has given the cystic fibrosis specialists at Riley Children's a better understanding of germs in CF, how germs are spread and the relationship between germs and lung health in CF.